Miss France 2026: Pageant

-In July 2025, Frédéric Gilbert of the Miss France Organisation announced that the 2026 edition would see the return of 12 contestants being selected to advance to the semifinals; since Miss France 2020, 15 contestants had been selected.
+In July 2025, Frédéric Gilbert of the Miss France Company announced that the 2026 edition would see the return of 12 contestants being selected to advance to the semi-finals; since Miss France 2020, 15 contestants had been selected.
 On 7 November, it was announced that the theme for the competition would be le voyage des Miss (The Misses' voyage), with competition rounds being inspired by voyages to various points in time and the world.